 Through this work she has learned much about the effect of Circular Economy on reducing climate change.
 She applies these principles to her own life and her garden has benefited considerably from three decades of composting!

-Linda is currently undertaking the Business Sustainability Management Course with the University of Cambridge.
+Linda completed the Business Sustainability Management Course with the University of Cambridge in 2020.

 Linda’s blog has established her as a thought-leader and her opinion has been sought by journalists from The Journal, Irish Times Business Section and Sunday Business Post.
 She has spoken about retail issues at conferences and welcomes the opportunity to share her insights on sustainability, business and retail issues.